-A common tree, growing to 25 m and 5 to 10 m wide in dry eucalypt forest, as well as wet sclerophyll forests and rainforests in New South Wales, Queensland, Northern Territory and the north-eastern tip of Western Australia.
+A common tree, growing to 25 m tall and to 10 m wide in dry eucalypt forest, as well as wet sclerophyll forests and rainforests in New South Wales, Queensland, Northern Territory and the north-eastern tip of Western Australia.

 In NSW, it is found north of Mt Dromedary, extending up the south coast and then into the tablelands and western slopes, into Queensland.
 It is found in very moist, as well as, very dry and also found on a wide range of soils.
 It has a smooth grey trunk.